mozilla/openbadger/README.md

 # Running the test suite

+The test suite looks at all of the same environment variables, however it makes sure that `NODE_ENV` is either "development" or "travis" (for TravisCI).
+You can use the following commands to run the entire suite:

 ```bash
 $ make test         # normally you'd use this
 $ make verbose-test # if you want to see debugging
 $ make lint         # to lint the codebase
 ```

+You can also run the tests one-off by doing
+`node tests/<name-of-file>.js`.
+This is useful for when one file is giving you trouble and you don't want to run through the whole suite to debug just that one thing.

 # CloudFoundry configuration